 - create heatmaps of interactions with pages on our website and web app which show scrolling and clicking behaviours, allowing us to identify areas of interests for users.

-- anonymously monitor users’ sessions on the website and web app, allowing us to provide improved experience and diagnose/repair bugs.
+- monitor users’ sessions on the website and web app, allowing us to provide improved experience, user support, and diagnose/repair bugs.

-- creating and and receiving Hotjar feedback surveys on our website and web app.
+- creating and receiving Hotjar feedback surveys on our website and web app.

 - authentication via ‘Sign in with Facebook’ on web app.